 In Matter of Usher, IV, 987 N.E.2d 1080 (Ind.
 2013), Respondent was a partner at a law firm, and pursued a consistently unrequited relationship with a summer intern.
 Their previous friendship declined because of his insistent pursuit of a romantic relationship.
-Respondent received a movie clip featuring the Intern in a state of undress.
-After Respondent communicated his possession of the clip to the Intern, she ended their friendship.
+Respondent received a movie clip featuring the intern in a state of undress.
+After Respondent communicated his possession of the clip to the intern, she ended their friendship.

-Respondent then began efforts to humiliate Intern and to interfere with her employment.
+Respondent then began efforts to humiliate the intern and to interfere with her employment.
 Respondent sent the clip to attorneys at the firm where she had accepted a job offer in an effort to adversely affect her employment.
-Respondent sent Intern an email accusing her of lying and misleading him, and Respondent drafted a fictitious email thread entitled "Bose means Snuff Porn Film Business" w/ addition of [Jane Doe], and suggested the Intern was a danger to female professionals.
+Respondent sent Intern an email accusing her of lying and misleading him, and Respondent drafted a fictitious email thread with the subject line "Firm slogan becomes 'Bose means Snuff Porn Film Business' w/addition of [Jane Doe] "Bose means Snuff Porn Film Business" w/ addition of [Jane Doe]", and suggested the Intern was a danger to female professionals.

 Respondent recruited a paralegal to disseminate the email with directions on how to avoid having the e-mail linked back to them.
 Respondent was out of town when the email was sent.
-Thereafter, the Intern served him with a protective order with the email attached.
+Thereafter, the intern served him with a protective order with the email attached.

 Respondent's firm demanded he resign, and he complied.
 The hearing officer found the email was a "vindictive attempt to embarrass and harm [Intern] both personally and professionally."
-The court found that Respondent violated Professional Conduct Rule 3.3(a)(1) by knowingly submitting false responses to RFAs in defense of Intern's civil action against him.
+The Court found that Respondent violated Professional Conduct Rule 3.3(a)(1) by knowingly submitting false responses to RFAs in defense of Intern's civil action against him.
 Respondent admitted to originally misrepresenting his involvement with the email.

-The Court concluded that Respondent violated the Indiana Professional Conduct Rules 3.3(a)(1), 8.1(a), 8.1(b), 8.4(a), 8.4(c), and 8.4(d), by, among other things, engaging in a pervasive pattern of conduct involving dishonesty and misrepresentation that was prejudicial to the administration of justice.
+The Court concluded that Respondent violated Indiana Professional Conduct Rules 3.3(a)(1), 8.1(a), 8.1(b), 8.4(a), 8.4(c), and 8.4(d), by, among other things, engaging in a pervasive pattern of conduct involving dishonesty and misrepresentation that was prejudicial to the administration of justice.
 For Respondent's misconduct, the Court suspended Respondent for three years, without automatic reinstatement.